maurobedoya/desmond_builder/README.md

 It allows to prepare a system for molecular dynamics simulation using the Desmond engine.
-The input file it should be a .mae file that contains proteins and/or molecules as ligands, cofactors, metals, etc. the script receives a configuration file with the options to consider to build the system and to carry out the equilibration and MD protocols.
+The input file it should be a .mae file that contains proteins and/or molecules as ligands, cofactors, metals, etc.
+The script receives a configuration file with the options to consider to build the system and to carry out the equilibration and MD protocols.

 ## Requirements